Agogo, Ghana: Geography

 Agogo is located at 6.80004 (latitude in decimal degrees), -1.08193 (longitude in decimal degrees) at an elevation/altitude of 396 m.
 The average elevation of Agogo in Asante Akim North Municipal is 396 m.

 Agogo has a tropical savannah climate.

 Culture

 Agogo celebrates the Akogya Siakwan Festival, which is a festival of peace, thanksgiving, love and harmony among the communities, in recognition of their primordial selves.
 The people of Agogo have a strong sense of identity and associate the festival with their faith in Akogya, the river that guards the town.

 Government

-Agogo is the capital of the Asante-Akim North District Assembly (AANDA) and is in the Asante-Akim North parliamentary constituency in Ashanti Region.
+Agogo is the capital of the Asante-Akim North Municipal Assembly (AANMA) and is in the Asante-Akim North parliament constituency in Ashanti Region.
 Agogo is represented by Hon.
-Andy Appiah Kubi as its Member of Parliament (MP).
-Andy Appiah Kubi has held this parliamentary position since 7 January 2017 and succeeded Hon.
-Kwadwo Baah Agyemang.
+Ohene Kwame Frimpong as Member of Parliament since 7th January 2025.
+His predecessors are Hon.
+Andy Appiah Kubi (2017-2023), Hon.
+Kwadwo Baah Agyemang (2013-2017), Hon.
+Kwame Anyimadu-Antwi (2009-2012), Hon.
+Kwadwo Baah Wiredu (1998-2008), and Collins Agyarko Nti (1993-1997) in the 4th Republic.

-Nana Kwame Akuoko Sarpong is the paramount chief or Omanhene of the Agogo Traditional Area.
+Nana Kwame Akuoko Sarpong is the paramount chief or Omanhene of the Agogo Traditional Area (1976-2026).